 You are able to scan and preview your lost/deleted data for free.

-So, how do you use this reliable and handy software to efficiently restore your lost data on Android?
+So, how do you use this reliable and handy software to efficiently restore your lost data from Android Recycle Bin?
 Fortunately, there are a few simple steps as mentioned below.

 Step 1.
 Install the D-Back software on your computer.